Table of Contents

 - Properly socialize and train any dog entering the home.

-- Immediately seek professional advice (e.g. veterinarian, animal behaviorist, animal trainer) if the dog develops aggressive or undesirable behaviors.
+- Seek professional advice (e.g., veterinarian, animal behaviorist, or animal trainer) if the dog develops aggressive or undesirable behaviors.

-- Do not play aggressive games with your dog (e.g. wrestling, tug-of-war).
+- Avoid playing aggressive games with your dog (e.g., wrestling, tug-of-war).

 - Keep your dog on a leash when it is off your property.